deadlydog/VS.DiffAllFiles/docs/Contributing.md

 - [How to debug VSIX projects][HowToDebugVsixProjectsPage]
 - [Process for updating the LibGit2Sharp version][ProcessForUpdatingLibGit2SharpPage]
 - [Adding support for new versions of Visual Studio][SupportingNewVisualStudioVersionsPage]
+- [Things to do before publishing a new version][PublishingANewVersionPage]

 [HowToDebugVsixProjectsPage]: Contributing/HowToDebugVsixProjects.md
 [ProcessForUpdatingLibGit2SharpPage]: Contributing/ProcessForUpdatingLibGit2Sharp.md
 [SupportingNewVisualStudioVersionsPage]: Contributing/SupportingNewVisualStudioVersions.md
+[PublishingANewVersionPage]: PublishingANewVersion.md